dreessen-n/volunteer_job_board/proposal_info/proposal.md

 ### MVP requirements:

-1. project on GitHub
+1. Project on GitHub
-2. will have .gitignore
+2. Project will have .gitignore
-3.
+3. Project will have CRUD functionality on non user table
+4. Login and Registration with validations
+5. Protected routes